Tailored. Integrated. Future-proof.

 🔄 Hybrid architecture approaches:

-• Implementing a robust integration strategy for seamless connectivity between cloud and on-premises components
+Implementing a solid integration strategy for smooth connectivity between cloud and on-premises components

 Which agile project management approaches are particularly suitable for the customization and integration of standard software?